boabbysixkiller/codelibrary/umbraco/examine.md

     analyzer="Lucene.Net.Analysis.Standard.StandardAnalyzer, Lucene.Net"
     enableDefaultEventHandler="true"/>`

-You need to use `supportUnpublished=true` on the indexer in ExamineSettings.config
+You need to use `supportProtected=true` on the indexer in ExamineSettings.config